American Anti-Slavery Group: Controversy of redemption program

 The AASG supported program of arrangement of payment to human traffickers for the "freedom" of slaves has come under fire.
 Aid workers, missionaries, and even the rebel movement that facilitates the redemption of slaves in the claim it is often an elaborate scam or a "corrupt racket."
-Groups, including the Sudan Embassy, Canada, state that the practice of paying the rebels prolongs the war, while others claim it brought the "perverse incentives" of slavery in many areas."Ripping Off Slave 'Redeemers': Rebels Exploit Westerners' Efforts to Buy Emancipation for Sudanese", The Washington Post, 26 February 2002 Manase Lomole Waya, who runs Humanitarian Assistance for South Sudan, a group based in Nairobi, praises AASG for its effort, but brings a warning: "We welcome them for exposing the agony of our people to the world," he said.
+Groups, including the Sudan Embassy, Canada, state that the practice of paying the rebels prolongs the war, while others claim it brought the "perverse incentives" of slavery in many areas.
+Manase Lomole Waya, who runs Humanitarian Assistance for South Sudan, a group based in Nairobi, praises AASG for its effort, but brings a warning: "We welcome them for exposing the agony of our people to the world," he said.
 "That part is good.
 But giving the money to the slave traders only encourages the trade.
 It is wrong and must stop.
 Where does the money go?
 It goes to the raiders to buy more guns, raid more villages, put more shillings in their pockets.
 It is a vicious circle."

 Charles Jacobs, president of the American Anti-Slavery Group, concedes there is an increase in slave-taking since 1995 in terms of the growing intensity of the Sudanese war, but rebukes characterizations that it creates a market for the slave trade.
 He asserts that although war is the context for the slave trade, it cannot be the main cause.
 Thus, the transactions to free slaves do not contribute to the cycle of violence in the Sudan.